lab-antwerp-1/agile-group-4/planning/development-strategy.md

 ---
 ## About us page

+> " As a user I can see an about us page"

-> "As a user I can read a describtion of the website Vision and mession, the services it offers, and the project's history"
+As a user I can read a description of the website Vision and mission, the services it offers, and the project's history

 ### Interface: About us

 - A body of text and pictures
-  - [ ] HTML: a section with some describtion about the project
+  - [ ] HTML: a section with some description about the project
   - [ ] CSS: a class to make the text look fancy